 Microsoft & .NET Training / PowerPivot Training

-This Microsoft course 55108, Discovering the Power of Excel 2010, 2013, or 2016 PowerPivot Data Analytic Expressions (DAX) training, teaches attendees PowerPivot Data Analytic Expressions (DAX) fundamentals, functions, and evaluation contexts, as well as advanced functionality.
+This Microsoft Community Course 55108, Discovering the Power of Excel 2010, 2013, or 2016 PowerPivot Data Analytic Expressions (DAX) training, teaches attendees PowerPivot Data Analytic Expressions (DAX) fundamentals, functions, and evaluation contexts, as well as advanced functionality.

 Location and Pricing

 Most Accelebrate courses are delivered as private, customized, on-site training at our clients' locations worldwide for groups of 3 or more attendees and are custom tailored to their specific needs.
 Please visit our client list to see organizations for whom we have delivered private in-house training.
 These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
 To receive a customized proposal and price quote for private training at your site or online, please contact us.

 In addition, some courses are available as live, online classes for individuals.
 See a schedule of online courses.